Analyze Engagement Results: Statements Report

 Statement Table Overview

 The Statements Report helps you understand how each survey statement influences overall engagement.
-At the core of this report are Predictive Impact Scores, which quantify the effect each statement has on engagement—empowering HR and leadership teams to focus their efforts where they’ll make the biggest difference.
-You can explore this data using two complementary views in the Statements Report: Heatmap and List view.
+At the core of this report are Predictive Impact Scores, which quantify the effect each statement has on engagement—empowering you to focus on areas that will make the biggest difference.
+This statement table offers detailed table of metrics for each survey statement, making it ideal for deeper analysis.
+Use this view when you want to examine individual statements closely or compare data like Predictive Impact Scores, average responses, percentiles, and response distributions.

 Note